Hong Kong SkyCity: Golf course

 The SkyCity Nine Eagles Golf Course was a nine-hole golfing facility.
-It had seven Par 3 holes and two Par 4 holes set amidst rolling terrain, undulating greens and extensive bunkering.
+It had seven par 3 holes and two par 4 holes set amidst rolling terrain, undulating greens, and extensive bunkering.
 The Skycity Nine Eagles Golf Course closed down on 30 July 2015.
-The Airport Authority said the site, part of the airport's north commercial district, would be used to accommodate a hotel with some 1,000 rooms, and retail development of some 200,000 square metres.
+The Airport Authority said the site, part of the airport's north commercial district, would be used to accommodate a hotel with some 1,000 rooms and retail development of some 200,000 square metres.

 Transportation

 From airport

-Shuttle buses are the current options of getting around SkyCity without driving a car.
+Apart from shuttle buses, the fastest way to reach SKYCITY without a car is by taking bus route S56 (operated by Citybus).
+It costs $3.7HKD per ride.

 Airport Express, part of the MTR's Airport Express line, takes only a minute to travel between AsiaWorld–Expo and the Airport.
-It costs HK$2.5 for Octopus users and HK$5 for others.
+It cost's HK$5.5 for Octopus users and HK$6 for others.
+However, it requires a 5-minute walk to reach SKYCITY.

-Automated People Mover is the current People mover in use at the airport and only operates within the terminal.
-After completion of SkyCity, the Hong Kong International Airport Automated People Mover will be extended to include Terminal 2 (SkyPlaza) and SkyPier.
+Automated People Mover is the current People mover in use at the airport and only operates within the terminal and Skypier.
+After completion of SkyCity, the Hong Kong International Airport Automated People Mover will be extended to Terminal 2 (SkyPlaza).